Turaco – more than just a single origin: A short trip to Burundi

 Our new coffee comes from the heart of East Africa: Burundi, a small, often overlooked country – but with enormous potential for truly excellent coffee.
 The Turaco Microlot comes from the Ngozi Province in the north of the country.
 A region perfect for specialty coffee: altitudes of 1,600 to 1,900 meters, fertile volcanic soils, a mild climate, and traditional farming methods.

 The coffee is grown here by smallholder farmers who cultivate an average of just 0.3 hectares of land.
 Our Turaco variety is a classic Bourbon Arabica, known for its sweetness, complexity, and clarity.
 Harvested by hand, at maturity, and selectively, the coffee cherries are then sent to local washing stations, where they are washed and processed: pulped, fermented for 12 to 24 hours, and then sun-dried on raised beds for around 20 days.
-This laborious process ensures clarity in the cup.
+This laborious process ensures clarity in your cup.

 And what can you expect in terms of taste?
-A balanced, clean cup with notes of red plum, chocolate biscuit, and white grapes.
+A balanced, clean cup with notes of red plum, chocolate cookie, and white grapes.
 The acidity is fruity and present, the sweetness subtle, and the body round and elegant.
 A coffee that works perfectly both neat as an espresso and in a French press, V60, or AeroPress.

 This microlot is named after the turaco, a bright green bird that lives in the forests of Burundi.
 Just like the bird, this coffee brings color, expression, and vibrancy to your everyday life.